-Whether you’re doing a site audit, keyword research or checking up on your competition, sometimes you’ll find yourself looking for particular items that may at first seem difficult or very time consuming to find.
+Whether you’re doing a site audit, keyword research or checking up on your competition, sometimes you’ll find yourself doing a google’s’ search, looking for particular items that may at first seem difficult or very time consuming to find.

 Enter: Google’s search operators.

-I’m sure most of you already know how to use the site: operator to see if a website has been de-indexed, or allinurl:, allintext: or allinanchor to search for the appearance of specific terms.
+Most of you know how to use the site: operator to see if a website has been deindexed, or allinurl:, allintext: or allinanchor to search for the appearance of specific terms.
 What some people don’t realize, though, is that you can nest many queries to drill deeper.

-For instance, let’s say you’re interested in finding a PDF document that you once saw about making your own macramé plant hangers.
+Here’s an example: Are you’re interested in finding a PDF document that you once saw about making your own macramé plant hangers?
 A Google search for “DIY macrame plant hangers filetype:pdf”(without the quotes) will deliver this:

 The search engine will return pages with the terms DIY (as well as do it yourself), macramé, plant and hangers that exist in PDF files.